 |Audio||Dual speakers with Dolby Atmos||Mono speaker|

 |Amazon Kids+||One year included||One year included|

-|Ports||USB C, 3.5mm headphone jack||Micro-USB|
+|Ports||USB C, 3.5mm headphone jack||USB C, 3.5mm headphone jack|

 Take, for example, the screen.
-While the size of the Fire HD 10 is obviously larger, it also offers better resolution at full 1080p.
-This can make not only the movies and shows your child loves to watch more enjoyable, but it also will make reading text less straining.
-Depending on the age of your child, they may already be reading or just starting to learn; the clearer text will make it that much better for their eyes.
+While the size of the Fire HD 10 is obviously larger, it also offers better resolution at 1920x1200.
+This can make not only the movies and shows your child watches more enjoyable, but it also makes reading text less straining.
+Depending on your child's age, they may already be reading or just starting to learn.
+The clearer text will make it that much better for their eyes.
 The Fire HD 10 Kids Edition also has dual speakers with Dolby Atmos, which is excellent for watching movies.

 When I gave my son his Fire HD 8 Kids Edition two years ago with its 1.5GB RAM, he was only five years old, and he didn't know what sort of user experience to expect.
 Now that he's seven years old and has used other more capable devices, I'll hear groans coming from the other room that the tablet doesn't respond to his commands as quickly as he wants.
 This is the same reason why my oldest uses the Amazon Fire HD 10 Kids Pro, which has the same hardware as the regular HD 10 Kids.
 (The differences between the Fire Kids and Fire Kids Pro are with the case and software.)

 In full high-definition

 From the wonderful display and dual front-facing Dolby Atmos speakers to the two-year warranty and year of included Amazon Kids+, the Amazon Fire HD 10 Kids Edition is the tablet for kids with grown-up capabilities.